Laci1953/HiTech-C-compiler-enhanced/README.md

 This opens the possibility to “enhance” the capabilities of the C compiler, by allowing him to allocate memory in the extra RAM banks.

-For the 128KB RAM systems, this is possible only by keeping a small piece of code ( the “shadow” code) at the same address in both of the 64KB RAM banks, usually on the highest available address space; this code will be responsible with moving bytes from/to the two available 64KB RAM banks.
+For the 2 x 64KB RAM systems, this is possible only by keeping a small piece of code ( the “shadow” code) at the same address in both of the 64KB RAM banks, usually on the highest available address space; this code will be responsible with moving bytes from/to the two available 64KB RAM banks.

 This way, it is possible to “allocate” memory on the “upper” 64 KB RAM bank, in order to store there data for the C compiler.